-A Federal Judge Just Issued A Stay Against Donald Trump's "Muslim Ban"
+A federal judge just issued a stay against Donald Trump's "Muslim ban"

 Nationwide injunction - no one can be removed - govt must provide list of names of ppl affected— Dale Ho (@dale_e_ho) January 29, 2017

-The stay is temporary and a court will have to decide whether to make it permanent at a later date—and it only affects people who have already arrived in the United States—but for now, people will not be deported because of Trump's executive order:
+The stay, granted by Judge Ann M. Donnelly of the US District Court, is temporary, and a court will have to decide whether to make it permanent at a later date.
+But for now, people will not be deported because of Trump's executive order.

 ACLU currently estimates 100-200 people across US airports being held because of EO.
 They can all stay until further notice— Raya Jalabi (@rayajalabi) January 29, 2017

-The lawsuit was brought by the ACLU on behalf of two men detained at JFK airport in New York.
-The men were subsequently released.

-You can read the ACLU's original complaint below:
+And the ACLU's original complaint below:

 This is a developing story.
 We'll update as more news comes in.